Magical Tivoli Gardens is Copenhagen's central theme park. And one of the oldest in the world.

 Tivoli Gardens was founded in 1843 and has become a national treasure and an international attraction.
-Fairy tale writer Hans Christian Andersen visited many times, as did Walt Disney who even found the inspiration to his own Disney World here.
+Fairytale writer Hans Christian Andersen visited many times, as did Walt Disney who even found the inspiration for his own Disney World here.
 When the garden was founded it was placed outside the city’s moats, but today it’s located right next to the Central station and within walking distance of City hall.

 Part of Tivoli Gardens' secret is that there is something for everyone.
-The scenery is beautiful with exotic architecture, historic buildings and lush gardens.
-At night, thousands of coloured lights create a fairy tale atmosphere that is completely unique.
+The scenery is beautiful with exotic architecture, historic buildings, and lush gardens.
+At night, thousands of coloured lights create a fairytale atmosphere that is completely unique.
 It has quirks and charm, and details for you to discover – you might catch a glimpse of the guinea fowls or peacocks running freely through the gardens.

 Dining in Tivoli Gardens

 When it comes to food, Tivoli is equally diverse.
-Lots of people will bring a picnics to the garden, but you can also choose from Tivoli's broad selection of restaurants.
-You'll find everything from traditional Danish cuisine to French bistro or Asian food, including a new restaurant from Michelin-rewarded chef, Henrik Yde, who in i 2017 opened Kiin Kiin Piin To in the Chinese Tower.
+Lots of people will bring picnics to the garden, but you can also choose from Tivoli's broad selection of restaurants.
+You'll find everything from traditional Danish cuisine to French bistro to gourmet burgers.
+Tivoli has a seafood bistro, Figaro as well as the world-renowned hamburger chain, Gasoline Grill, and one of the city's very best vegetarian restaurants, Gemyse.

 The music program in Tivoli has exciting events to offer every year no matter your age or genre preferences.
-Besides from major events such as Friday Rockand Summer Classic, there's live music in Tivoli every single day.
-In 2017, Friday Rock got a little brother, strikingly named Little Friday.
-Every Thursday, Little Friday will present upcoming Danish artists from both popular and more niche-specific genres.
+Besides major events such as Friday Rock and Summer Classic, there is live music in Tivoli every single day.
+See Tivoli Gardens' music calendar.

 Tivoli has opened throughout the year with a variety of themed attractions.
-Halloween, Christmas, winter and summer each have their own uniquely themed season in Tivoli, where the gardens are redecorated to convey they cozy winter vibes, the hearty Christmas feeling, the nostalgic long summer days and the scary halloween.
+Halloween, Christmas, winter and summer each have their own uniquely themed season in Tivoli, where the gardens are redecorated to convey the cosy winter vibes, the hearty Christmas feeling, and the nostalgic long summer days and scary Halloween.
 Check out the opening hours of each season on Tivoli's website.